What should I do when a complaint has been made about me?

 - attending a meeting with the person who has made the complaint if the complaint is referred to conciliation

 - being interviewed by an HCCC investigator if the complaint is investigated

 Will I be heard?

 Yes.
 To start with, all our communication with you will be in writing.
 We will ask you to respond to the complaint so you can tell us what happened from your perspective.
-If the complaint is assessed as requiring investigation, an HCCC investigator may contact you directly.
+If the complaint is assessed as requiring investigation, a HCCC nvestigator may contact you directly.
 If we are handling the complaint, we may ask you to come to a meeting to discuss the matter.
 If there is an Inquiry or a Tribunal hearing, you will be required to attend.